289

 Abstract

 The advancement of machine learning algorithms in medical image analysis requires the expansion of training datasets.
 A popular and cost-effective approach is automated annotation extraction from free-text medical reports, primarily due to the high costs associated with expert clinicians annotating medical images, such as chest X-rays.
 However, it has been shown that the resulting datasets are susceptible to biases and shortcuts.
 Another strategy to increase the size of a dataset is crowdsourcing, a widely adopted practice in general computer vision with some success in medical image analysis.
 In a similar vein to crowdsourcing, we enhance two publicly available chest X-ray datasets by incorporating non-expert annotations.
 However, instead of using diagnostic labels, we annotate shortcuts in the form of tubes.
 We collect 3.5k chest drain annotations for NIH-CXR14, and 1k annotations for four different tube types in PadChest, and create the Non-Expert Annotations of Tubes in X-rays (NEATX) dataset.
 We train a chest drain detector with the non-expert annotations that generalizes well to expert labels.
 Moreover, we compare our annotations to those provided by experts and show "moderate" to "almost perfect" agreement.
 Finally, we present a pathology agreement study to raise awareness about the quality of ground truth annotations.
-We make our dataset available atthis https URLand our code available atthis https URL.
+We make our dataset available on Zenodo atthis https URLand our code available atthis https URL.

 View on arXiv